 Raymond Bell is a member of the law firm of Maynard, Cooper & Gale, P.C. in their Mobile office.
 He was admitted to the Alabama State Bar in 1998.
 He holds a B.S. from the University of Montevallo and received his J.D. from the Jones School of Law.
 Raymond began his professional career as the Special Assistant to the President Pro Tem of the Alabama Senate and then worked as Special Assistant to the Lt.
 Governor and Appointment Secretary to the Governor.
 Over the last 20 years, his practice has involved litigation, public finance, affordable housing, public entity representation, and governmental relations.
 Raymond is formerly licensed as an investment banker and is a former Chair of the State Ethics Commission.
 He serves as an Alabama State Bar Commissioner and a Fellow of the Alabama Law Foundation.
 Raymond is a graduate of Leadership Alabama and is active in the Mobile Bar Association and the Southern District of Alabama CLA Panel Mediators.

 Raymond has been a member of AIM's Board of Directors since 2019.

 Why Raymond Serves AIM

-“I joined the team at AIM because I wanted to be a part of a respected organization that provides valuable services to lawyers, our profession and the public.
-The AIM products a perfect fit for small to medium size law firms and provide great insurance coverage options for lawyers.
+“I joined the team at AIM because I wanted to be a part of a respected organization that provides valuable services to lawyers, our profession, and the public.
+The AIM products are a perfect fit for small to medium-size law firms and provide great insurance coverage options for lawyers.
 It’s a win-win!”